Canada Pension Plan Retirement Pension

 This form does not provide authority for the person to apply for benefits on your behalf, change your payment address, or request/change the withholding of tax.

-If an individual is incapable of managing his/her own affairs, another person or agency (a Trustee or someone with a Power of Attorney) may be appointed to act on the individual’s behalf.
+If an individual is incapable of managing his/her own affairs, a third party may be appointed to act on the individual’s behalf.
 See How to act as a third-party administrator for OAS and CPP benefits.